A New Temporal Interpretation of Cluster Editing: General Observations about

 \begin{lemma} A temporal graph $\mathcal G$ is a $(\Delta_1,\Delta_2)$-cluster temporal graph if and only if every $\Delta_2$-saturated set of time-edges forms a $\Delta_1$-temporal clique. \end{lemma}

 \begin{proof}

 [$\implies$] Let us assume that $\mathcal G$ is a $(\Delta_1,\Delta_2)$-cluster temporal graph and let $\mathcal P_{\mathcal G}$ be the decomposition of its time-edges into $\Delta_2$-saturated subsets.
 Because any $\Delta_2$-saturated set is also $\Delta_2$-indivisible by definition, then by Lemma \ref{lem:indivisibility} it follows that for any of these $\Delta_2$-saturated sets $S$ there exists a $\Delta_1$-temporal clique $\mathcal K$ in $\mathcal G$ which contains $S$ in its time-edge set.
-This means that $\mathcal K \cap S \not =\emptyset$, so by Lemma \ref{sat_set}, $\mathcal K \subset S$.
+This means that $\mathcal K \cap S \not =\emptyset$, so by Lemma \ref{sat_set}, {$\mathcal K \subseteq S$}.
 So, since $S$ is $\Delta_2$-saturated, $S$ is in fact the $\Delta_1$-temporal clique $\mathcal{K}$.

-[$\impliedby$] By Lemma \ref{saturated} there exists a unique decomposition $\mathcal P_{\mathcal G}$ of $\mathcal G$ into $\Delta_2$-saturated sets.
-We claim that these $\Delta_2$-saturated sets are pairwise $\Delta_2$-independent.
-To see this, suppose, for a contradiction, that two $\Delta_2$-saturated sets $X$ and $Y$ are not $\Delta_2$-independent.
+[$\impliedby$] By Lemma \ref{saturated} there exists a unique decomposition $\mathcal P_{\mathcal G}$ of $\mathcal G$ into $\Delta_2$-saturated sets. {By hypothesis each of these $\Delta_2$-saturated sets forms a $\Delta_1$-temporal clique and so it remains to show that they are pairwise $\Delta_2$-independent.} To see this, suppose, for a contradiction, that two $\Delta_2$-saturated sets $X$ and $Y$ are not $\Delta_2$-independent.
 By indivisibility of $X$ and $Y$, the only possible way in which $X \cup Y$ could be partitioned into pairwise $\Delta_2$-independent subsets is with the partition $(X,Y)$, but by assumption $X$ and $Y$ are not $\Delta_2$-independent, so we can conclude that $X \cup Y$ is in fact $\Delta_2$-indivisible.
 This contradicts maximality of $X$ and $Y$, giving the contradiction to the assumption that these are $\Delta_2$-saturated sets.
 Hence, if all of these sets are $\Delta_1$-temporal cliques, trivially follows that $\mathcal G$ is a $(\Delta_1,\Delta_2)$-cluster temporal graph. \end{proof}

 We can now prove what may be considered as the main standalone result in this section, this shows that $(\Delta_1,\Delta_2)$-cluster temporal graphs can be recognised in polynomial time.